 Numerous U.S. and foreign patents and pending patent applications exist in our market that are owned by third parties.
 Our competitors in both the United States and abroad, many of which have substantially greater resources and have made substantial investments in patent portfolios and competing technologies, may have applied for or obtained or may in the future apply for and obtain, patents that will prevent, limit or otherwise interfere with our ability to make, use and sell our products.
 We do not always conduct independent reviews of pending patent applications of and patents issued to third parties.
 Patent applications in the United States and elsewhere are typically published approximately 18 months after the earliest filing for which priority is claimed, with such earliest filing date being commonly referred to as the priority date.
 Certain U.S. applications that will not be filed outside the U.S. can remain confidential until patents issue.
-As a result, we may be unable to identify such patents or patent applications despite our best efforts.
-In addition, patent applications in the United States and elsewhere can be pending for many years before issuance, or unintentionally abandoned patents or applications can be revived.
+In addition, patent applications in the United States and elsewhere are typically sublished approximately abandoned patents or applications can be revived.
 Furthermore, pending patent applications that have been published can, subject to certain limitations, be later amended in a manner that could cover our technologies, our products or the use of our products.
 As such, there may be applications of others now pending or recently revived patents of which we are unaware.
 These patent applications may later result in issued patents, or the revival of previously abandoned patents, that will prevent, limit or otherwise interfere with our ability to make, use or sell our products.